 Between 2015 and 2022, AcousticBrainz helped to crowd source acoustic information from music recordings.
 This acoustic information describes the acoustic characteristics of music and includes low-level spectral information and information for genres, moods, keys, scales and much more.

-AcousticBrainz is a joint effort between Music Technology Group at Universitat Pompeu Fabra in Barcelona and the MusicBrainz project.
-AcousticBrainz was originally envisioned by Xavier Serra, the founder and head of the MTG.
+AcousticBrainz was a joint effort between Music Technology Group at Universitat Pompeu Fabra in Barcelona and the MusicBrainz project.
 At the heart of this project lies the Essentia toolkit from the MTG – this open source toolkit enables the automatic analysis of music.
 The output from Essentia is collected by the AcousticBrainz project and made available to the public.

 AcousticBrainz organizes the data on a recording basis, indexed by the MusicBrainz ID for recordings.
 If you know the MBID for a recording, you can easily fetch from AcousticBrainz.
 For details on how to do this, visit our API documentation.

 All of the data contained in AcousticBrainz is licensed under the CC0 license (public domain).